williamDalston/schrodingers-cat-website/content/articles/qc-theory-004.md

 1. Determine all the possible states the system can be in
 2. Calculate how much information the system has about its own state
 3. Measure how integrated this information is (how much it depends on the whole system working together)
-4. The result is Φ—the amount of consciousness
+4. The result is Φ the amount of consciousness

 In practice, calculating Φ is computationally intractable for complex systems like human brains.
 But it's possible for simpler systems, and researchers are developing better methods for approximating Φ in complex cases.